 They were annoying, often, especially when they refused to be corrected or even pick up a Ronald Hutton book.
 Most of them were either stubborn holdouts who read too much Silver Ravenwolf in the 1990s, or just incredibly new to alternative spirituality.
 Others deeply wanted to believe in this mother goddess concept as such, and didn’t understand that a prehistory wasn’t a prerequisite.
 They weren’t cryptofascists, nor particularly on a slope to becoming one.

-Anyways, I’ve plans for a different page (or section, unsure) on how Aristasia borrows from the work of a man named Eduard Gerherd.
+Anyways, I’ve plans for a different page (or section, unsure) on how Aristasia borrows from the work of a man named Eduard Gerhard.
 He heavily pushed the idea that early civilizations were matriarchal and worshiped a Mother God, mostly based on the preponderance of feminine iconography found in digs.
 That’s, as many have realized since, not much of a reason.
 There’s no evidence of early cultural hegemony, let alone matriarchy as a universal system.

 Later “scholars” like Margaret Murray added onto this with tales of surviving secret traditions, ultimately filtering into modern neopaganism, other present day alternative spiritual movements, and things like Aristasia.
 By the 1990s, the idea of a Paleolithic Great Goddess Cult had become a common pagan talking point, and often went unchallenged.
 I’m compelled to assume good faith when I see someone spouting it.
 Again, most of them tend to be annoying within the pagan community, but hardly (by and large) fascists, nor driving in that direction.
 Part of assuming good faith means attempting to explain the truth, though, which is complicated.